virajd49/Mello/README.md

 Primary goals:

--Better song recommendations.
+1.Better song recommendations.
--Have a conversation about music.
+2.Have a conversation about music.
--Follow your friends, see what they are listening to.
+3.Follow your friends, see what they are listening to.
--Discover new music and artists.
+4.Discover new music and artists.
--Find an audience to what you have to share as a Curator of music content – playlists, news, insight into music.
+5.Find an audience to what you have to share as a Curator of music content – playlists, news, insight into music.
--Connect with friends and other people you follow on the feelings that music brings out in you and day-to-day activities that would just not be the same without music.
+6.Connect with friends and other people you follow on the feelings that music brings out in you and day-to-day activities that would just not be the same without music.
--Have full access to your entire native streaming library and playlists.
+7.Have full access to your entire native streaming library and playlists.

 Follow and unfollow people.
 Have one news feed where you see everything posted by your friends.